Homalopoma unicum

-Homalopoma unicum is a species of sea snail, a marine gastropod mollusk in the family Colloniidae.
+Homalopoma unicum is a species of minute sea snail, a marine gastropod mollusk in the family Colloniidae.

 Description

-The length of the shell attains 4.2 mm.
+Like other members of its genus, Homalopoma unicum have small shells with the length of the shell attaining 4.2 mm.
+Its body symmetry is dextrally coiled along with its mineralized skeleton containing mostly calcium and calcium carbonate.

 Distribution

-This marine species occurs off the Philippines.
+This marine species occurs off the coast of the Philippines, mostly near Mactan island, Cebu.